 Back on the climb the four guys came whizzing down past me.
 I thought it strange they didn’t go to the top but in 200 meters or so I was at a summit.
 It was clear this was where they turned around but where was Mt.
 Lemmon?
 I kept going.

 I was flying downhill over the top and wondering where the heck I was going.
-The only thing for sure was I was getting there fast and that I would have to turn around and climb this on the way back.
+The only thing for sure was I was getting there fast and eventually, I would have to turn around and climb this on the way back.

 Three miles later I was in Summerhaven, and after missing the turn and righting myself by talking to a local, or at least a local tourist from Tucson, I started the climb up the ski road.
 After almost 30 miles of climbing at 5-6%, the road kicked up to 8-9% with grades of 12%.
 I was hurting.

-I passed a famous pie restaurant (I know because it said famous pie restaurant)* and entered a section beyond a gate.
+I passed a famous pie restaurant (I know because it said “famous pie restaurant”)* and entered a section beyond a gate.
 I saw a sign for “next two miles” and wondered how I could finish this climb after having climbed for 30.
 But I must.
 It’s one time.
 It’s Mount Lemmon.

 I really did not look ahead at the road – just kept turning over the pedals.
 At the end of the two miles I came to a small parking lot and the road was fenced off with a no trespassing sign.
 The end.